This is a partial list of projects that I have undertaken in the past or are currently working on.

 A blog about the city of Chengdu founded in 2010.
 Features a discussion forum and most recently a podcast, along with hundreds of articles on Chinese culture and life in the Sichuan capital.
 Written by a number of volunteer contributors.

-Chengdu Gaming Federation
+China Gaming Federation

 A local meet-up which happens every Wednesday in Chengdu, featuring indie and retro multiplayer games.
 We take the antisocial stereotype of video games and turn it on its head in a weekly meet up at a local bar.
+Also has a podcast with over 50 episodes.

 A DJ and visual performance collective founded in 2010 with my musician buddy Jovian, from San Francisco.
 Since 2010 we have hosted dozens of events in Chengdu featuring many of the most esteemed performers in Asia.